Learning Disability Today

 Four in 10 (43%) unpaid carers are helping someone they care for to prepare for energy price rises later in the year, according to a recent survey.

-With more than half saying the costs of looking after someone have risen in the last six months and 85% saying they are now spending more on energy as part of their caregiving, Smart Energy GB is offering advice to the 13 million unpaid carers who may be concerned about the looming price increases.
+With more than half saying the costs of looking after someone have risen in the last six months and 85% saying they are now spending more on energy prices as part of their caregiving, Smart Energy GB is offering advice to the 13 million unpaid carers who may be concerned about the looming price increases.

 This advice includes financially preparing now for the future rise, using a smart metre to gauge which appliances use the most energy and insulating around doors and windows to ensure that as little heat escapes as possible.